-- T-shirt (short or long sleeve) or work shirt. (no profanity, inappropriate or vulgar language allowed) - Jeans or khakis must be clean with no holes or frays - Work Boots Recommended with steel toes.
+- T-shirt (short or long sleeve) or work shirt. (no profanity, inappropriate or vulgar language allowed) - Jeans or khakis must be clean with no holes or frays - Work Boots Preferably steel toed

 PCI has daily contact with the public and prospective students, and we are proud of the professional image portrayed by our students.
 PCI understands the importance of professional dress to prepare a student for successful employment in their chosen field.
-The appropriate faculty or VP of Academics will address instances when a student does not meet the dress code.
+The appropriate faculty or Vice President of Academics & Career Pathways will address instances when a student does not meet the dress code.
 A student who continues to disregard the dress code policy may be asked to leave class and will be allowed back in class when in dress code.